An erect to spreading shrub, to 2 metres tall by 3 metres wide. There are also some prostrate forms found in the wild.

 Grevillea mostly produce the inflorescences at the terminals, beyond the foliage, which differs to the closely related Hakea.

-This species has the spider-inflorescences which are often a lot broader than long, to 3 cm long and 6 cm wide, mainly red to red-pink in colour with tinges of green.
+This species has inflorescences varying from spider-inflorescences to half-cylindrical, but which are a lot broader than long, to 3 cm long and 6 cm wide, mainly red to red-pink in colour with tinges of green.
 They occur in hanging clusters in the terminals and leaf axils, mainly in winter and spring.

 A very popular grevillea in times past.
 It does do well in humid east coast gardens but does not like overly wet conditions or high humidity.
 Can be grown as far north as south-east Queensland generally.
 Thrives in dry summer climates.
 Will respond better with a small amount of supplementary watering.
 Ensure soil is very well drained.